How to spend your August weekends

 Enjoying the late summer

 Before then though, we’ve got August.
 The month of never wearing socks, hot afternoons, well-used paddling pools and dried-out grass.
+Well, usually anyway.
 The last summer month that holds a hint of change and new starts in the air.
 That glorious combo of sunny days, final beach trips and back to school shopping.
 It’s a good month.

 Things to do at the weekend in August